anilzen/MathQuantum/content/authors/Guy/_index.md

 ---
 # Display name
-title: Eric Kubischta
+title: Khalil Guy

-weight: 10
+weight: 8

 # Is this the primary user of the site?
 superuser: false